skypilot-org/skypilot/docs/source/serving/update.rst

 Example
 ~~~~~~~

 We use the same service ``http-server`` as an example.
-When we can then use :code:`sky serve update` to update the service:
+We can then use :code:`sky serve update --mode blue_green` to update the service:

 .. code-block:: console